ratwolfzero/hopalong_python/README.md

 ### Pixel-Based vs. Histogram Density Estimation

 1. **Pixel-Based Density Estimation**:
    Continuous trajectory points are mapped to discrete pixel coordinates.
-The density estimation and visualization occur simultaneously as a direct result of quantization and discretization.
+The density estimation and the creation of a density matrix occur simultaneously as a direct result of quantization and discretization.
+Visualization occurs as a separate and flexible step.
 This method excels at visually highlighting areas of concentration, producing detailed patterns linked to the trajectory's geometry.

 2. **Histogram Density Estimation**:
    Continuous space is divided into bins, and point counts per bin are normalized to compute relative densities.
-This approach separates density estimation from visualization, providing a more quantitative representation of point distributions.
+This approach is providing a more quantitative representation of point distributions.
+Visualization occurs as a separate and flexible step

 ---